ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 Results -  Preview the data
 ----------------------------

 Before you download your data, you can preview the different datasets returned from your search filters in the Results section.
 The results are grouped by the :bluish:`archaeological`, :orangish:`textual`, and :greenish:`environmental` classification used throughout the site with the number of records returned listed under each category.
 The different datasets and the number of records returned in each dataset are also listed under each category.
 To view the records returned, click on the dataset name.
 Once in the dataset view window, you can view individual records and also basic metadata about the project and the dataset fields.
 When you are ready to to download your data results, return to the `Filters/Data Download section <#filtersdownload-data>`__.
-To better understand why you received the results that you did, visit the Why Section.
+To better understand why you received the results that you did, visit the `Why Section <#why-a-powerful-visualization-tool-for-understanding-your-results>`__.

 .. image:: _static/results.jpg